 Prepare an agenda for structured meetings that include presentations, and project it onto your wall/screen or hand around a printed copy at the beginning of the meeting so attendees know what to expect.
 The agenda may be as brief as a welcome to all and a list of any presentations or special topics, time for group discussion and individual assistance, and finish time.
 Casual sessions shouldn’t necessitate an agenda, as flexibility is essential when you don’t know who might attend and the session is mostly discussion-based, either for individuals or small groups.
 Allow plenty of time for discussion, questions & answers, success stories and suggested topics for the next meeting.

 Familiarise new attendees with the building layout, including library, kitchen, restrooms and exits.
 Make it easy for them to be comfortable and participate.
-If your meeting room is down the back of a rabbit warren of hallways, allocate someone to meet and guide newcomers, or Blu-Tak up some simple laminated signs with arrows directing the way.
+If your meeting room is in an obscure location, allocate someone to meet and guide newcomers, or use some simple laminated signs with arrows directing the way.

 Basic physical requirements include: